 Our Story

 PUENTES was born out of our founder’s participation in a nature immersion program in 2013 that deepened their connection to the natural world and themself.
-She pursued more alike experiences and never quite felt like she belonged.
+They pursued more alike experiences and never quite felt like they belonged.
 Being outdoors was both deeply liberating and socially uncomfortable.
 Through conversations with loved ones, they were able to name that whiteness, power, and privilege are prevalent in every space, even when distanced from “society.”

 Antonella wanted to cultivate a space where she and folx with similar experiences could feel a sense of belonging and relative safety to co-create an affirming outdoor community rooted in fun and love.
 With a lot of help from mentors, community members, and peers, they created PUENTES to combine connection with the natural world and the centering of BIPOC identities and communities.